box-project/box/doc/configuration.md

 }
 ```

-When the parameter is not given, Box tries to guess the binary of the application with the `composer.json` file.
-If the
+When the parameter is not given or set to `null`, Box tries to guess the binary of the application with the
-[Composer `bin`][composer-bin] is set, Box will pick the first value provided.
-Otherwise it will fallback on the
+`composer.json` file.
+If the [Composer `bin`][composer-bin] is set, Box will pick the first value provided.
+Otherwise it
-[PHAR][phar class] default file used which is `index.php`.
+will fallback on the [PHAR][phar class] default file used which is `index.php`.

 The main file contents is processed by the [compactors][compactors] as the other files.